-Clinical Requirements:
+Clinical Requirements

-All FNP students are required to complete a minimum of 585 clinical hours.
+All FNP students are required to complete a minimum of 572 clinical hours.
 These hours start the second year of the program.
-It is critical that FNP students meet with the clinical placement coordinator no later than the beginning of the second year (when registered for MSN 571 Advanced Pharmacology Across the Lifespan) to confirm clinical placements.
+FNP students must meet the Office of Field Experience requirements defined in the FNP Clinical Handbook at least 16 weeks prior to the clinical course(s).
 Most clinical hours are completed Monday through Friday from 8:00 am - 5:00 pm so all students must plan their work schedule to accommodate clinical hours.